BenjaminYde/TechArt-Guide/ReadMe.md

-# Welcome to the Game Graphics Guide 📚
+# Welcome to the TechArt Guide 📚

-This repository is a Game Graphics guide designed to be opened as regular Markdown in the browser of in VS Code.
+This repository is a TechArt guide designed to be opened as regular Markdown in the browser of in VS Code.
-It contains extensive documentation, examples and best practices to help you become a proficient game developer / tech artist.
+It contains extensive documentation, examples and best practices to help you become a proficient tech artist.

 # Guide Index 🗂️